moritz-w/easier-train/README.md

 called `easy train`.
 But instead of asking the user to select a rectangular region `easier-train` uses an "algorithm" that automatically selects a colored area in an image based on the neighbour pixels and how similar their color is.
 It is inspired by the "Magic Wand"-Tool that is offered by Photoshop or GIMP.
-Additionally the user can select how the classified data should be saved (e.g. csv or sqlite)

 ## Installation